Datawheel/canon-stats/docs/COMPLEXITY.md

 ## Optional query params

 ### alias
 Allows to use an `alias` for drilldowns.
 Sometimes, drilldown's name is different compared with the object returned by the API.
-For example, on OEC you use `rca=Exporter Country,HS4, Trade Value`, but the object returned by LL is `Country` instead of `Exporter Country`.
+For example, on OEC you use `rca=Exporter Country,HS4,Trade Value`, but the object returned by LL is `Country` instead of `Exporter Country`.
 In this case you must to use `alias=Country,HS4`.
 Syntax used is `alias=<alias_drilldown1>,<alias_drilldown2>`.

 ### eciThreshold
 *Only valid for eci / pci endpoints*.
 Removes territories / products if they have less than N. Allows to remove noise before to calculate ECI / PCI.